sergeyshpadyrev/variabler/README.md

 ## Adding file

-To make a file depend on environment run the following command:
+To add file to `variabler` run the following command:

 ```sh
 variabler add ./path/to/file